juicedata/juicefs-csi-driver/docs/en/examples/cache-clean.md

 ## Dynamic provisioning

 You can configure if need to clean cache in StorageClass.
-Set `juicefs/clean-cache` in `"true"`, the value is the duration to be set.
+Set `juicefs/clean-cache` in `parameters` to `"true"`.
 As follows:

 ```yaml {12}
 apiVersion: storage.k8s.io/v1